 Biography of Joseph G. Tylka

 Joseph (Joe) G. Tylka is an Assistant in Research at the 3D Audio and Applied Acoustics (3D3A) Laboratory and a graduate student in the Department of Mechanical and Aerospace Engineering at Princeton University.
 He received his B.S. in physics from the University of Maryland, College Park, where he graduated cum laude with a minor in philosophy in May 2012.
 He subsequently received his M.A. in mechanical and aerospace engineering from Princeton University with a concentration in acoustics and signal processing in September 2014.
-Joe has been a musician for almost his whole life and has had an interest in music technology and audio engineering for many years now.
-He is currently pursuing his Ph.D. and conducting his dissertation research on the binaural rendering of recorded 3D soundfields.
+Joe has been a musician for almost his whole life and has had an interest in music technology and audio engineering for many years.
+He is currently pursuing his Ph.D. and conducting his dissertation research on navigation and binaural rendering of recorded 3D soundfields.
 His research interests include 3D audio, psychoacoustics, and audio signal processing.

 Click here to visit Joe's personal webpage on the Princeton University domain.